Comparing Virtual Nodes with Managed Nodes

 The kubectl attach command to interact with a process that is already running inside an existing container.
 No additional information.

-Container Engine for Kubernetes features not supported Additional information
+Kubernetes Engine features not supported Additional information

 SSH connections to worker nodes (including via a bastion) Not available.